expenture/Expense/README.md

 $ bin/setup
 ```

 Then configure the application by editing the environment variables in `.env`.
-After that's done, you can start the development server by running `bin/server`, enter the console by `bin/console`, or run the tests by `bin/rspec`.
+After that's done, you can start the development server by running `bin/server`, enter the console by `bin/console`, or run the tests by `bin/test`.

 > Note: After updating (i.e. pulling a new version from the remote repo), be sure to run `bin/update` before you do anything.

 ## Testing

-Run `bin/rspec spec` to execute the RSpec test suite.
+Run `bin/test` to execute the test suite.

 Integration tests that requires communication with real-world web services are skipped by default.
-Set the `INTEGRATION_TEST` environment variable to `true` to run them: `INTEGRATION_TEST=true bin/rspec spec`.
+Set the `INTEGRATION_TEST` environment variable to `true` to run them: `INTEGRATION_TEST=true bin/test`.

 ## Deploy